denisidoro/navi/README.md

 If you run `navi search <cmd>`, **navi** will try to download cheatsheets from online repositories as well.

-Please note that these cheatsheets
+Please note that these cheatsheets aren't curated by **navi**'s maintainers and should be taken with a grain of salt.
+If you're not sure about executing these commands, make sure to check the preview window or use the `--print` option.

 ### More options

 Please refer to `navi --help` for more details.

-Trying it out online
+Trying out online
 --------------------

 If you don't have access to bash at the moment and you want to live preview **navi**, head to [this playground](https://www.katacoda.com/denisidoro/scenarios/navi).
 It'll start a docker container with instructions for you to install and use the tool.
 Note: login required.